Guru: Attributes

-The Advayataraka Upanishad states that the true teacher is a master in the field of knowledge, well-versed in the Vedas, is free from envy, knows yoga, lives a simple life that of a yogi, has realized the knowledge of the Atman (Self).
+The Advayataraka Upanishad states that the true teacher is a master in the field of knowledge, is well-versed in the Vedas, is free from envy, knows yoga, lives the simple life of a yogi, and has realized the knowledge of the Atman (Self).
 Some scriptures and gurus have warned against false teachers, and have recommended that the spiritual seeker test the guru before accepting him.
 Swami Vivekananda said that there are many incompetent gurus, and that a true guru should understand the spirit of the scriptures, have a pure character and be free from sin, and should be selfless, without desire for money and fame.

 According to the Indologist Georg Feuerstein, in some traditions of Hinduism, when one reaches the state of Self-knowledge, one's own Self becomes the guru.
 In Tantra, states Feuerstein, the guru is the "ferry who leads one across the ocean of existence."
 A true guru guides and counsels a student's spiritual development because, states Yoga-Bija, endless logic and grammar leads to confusion, and not contentment.
 However, various Hindu texts caution prudence and diligence in finding the right guru, and avoiding the wrong ones.
 For example, in Kula-Arnava text states the following guidance:

 A true guru is, asserts Kula-Arnava, one who lives the simple virtuous life he preaches, is stable and firm in his knowledge, master yogi with the knowledge of Self (Atma Gyaan) and Brahman (ultimate reality).
 The guru is one who initiates, transmits, guides, illuminates, debates and corrects a student in the journey of knowledge and of self-realization.
 The attribute of the successful guru is to help make the disciple into another guru, one who transcends him, and becomes a guru unto himself, driven by inner spirituality and principles.